U.S. Route 1 in Pennsylvania: Gustine Lake Interchange

-Roosevelt Boulevard
+Roosevelt Expressway and Roosevelt Boulevard

 US 1 splits from I-76 by heading northeast on the Roosevelt Expressway, a six-lane freeway.
-Immediately after the split, the route heads onto the Twin Bridges, which carry the route over Norfolk Southern Railway's Harrisburg Line, a wye connection between the Harrisburg Line and CSX Transportation's Trenton Subdivision railroad line that uses the Philadelphia and Reading Railroad, Schuylkill River Viaduct; Martin Luther King Jr. Drive; the Schuylkill River Trail; the Schuylkill River; Kelly Drive; and Ridge Avenue.
+Immediately after the split, the route heads onto the Twin Bridges, which carry the route over Norfolk Southern Railway's Harrisburg Line, a wye connection between the Harrisburg Line and CSX Transportation's Trenton Subdivision railroad line that uses the Philadelphia and Reading Railroad Schuylkill River Viaduct; Martin Luther King Jr. Drive; a trail; the Schuylkill River; the Schuylkill River Trail; Kelly Drive; and Ridge Avenue.
 From here, the freeway heads into the East Falls neighborhood and passes near urban residential and commercial development, coming to a southbound exit and northbound entrance serving Ridge Avenue and Kelly Drive.
 US 1 crosses under SEPTA's Manayunk/Norristown Line and continues through developed areas, heading to the southeast of Queen Lane Reservoir.
 The route comes to a southbound exit and entrance that serves Fox and Henry avenues.
-The freeway passes over SEPTA's Chestnut Hill West Line as it comes to an interchange with Wissahickon Avenue, which also provides access to Germantown Pike and Hunting Park Avenue, in the Nicetown–Tioga neighborhood.
+The freeway passes over SEPTA's Chestnut Hill West Line as it comes to an interchange with Wissahickon Avenue, which also provides access to Germantown Avenue and Hunting Park Avenue, in the Nicetown–Tioga neighborhood.
 Here, the freeway narrows to two northbound lanes while retaining three southbound lanes.
 US 1 heads into North Philadelphia and crosses through Fernhill Park before it curves east and comes to a bridge over SEPTA's Main Line and CSX Transportation's Trenton Subdivision north of SEPTA's Roberts Yard and south of Wayne Junction station serving the SEPTA line.
 The route continues along the bridge over urban neighborhoods before it descends into a cut as a four-lane freeway, with a northbound exit and southbound entrance serving PA 611 (Broad Street), provided via frontage roads (St. Lukes Street northbound and Cayuga Street southbound).
 The freeway passes under PA 611 (Broad Street), which also carries SEPTA's Broad Street Line subway.
-Past this interchange, US 1 comes to a southbound exit and northbound entrance with US 13 north of the Hunting Park neighborhood, where the Roosevelt Expressway ends.
+Past this interchange, US 1 comes to a southbound exit and northbound entrance with US 13 (Roosevelt Boulevard) north of the Hunting Park neighborhood, where the Roosevelt Expressway ends.